 8.9 If the Seller delivers a defect-free item in order to comply with his duty of subsequent performance, he may claim compensation for use pursuant to section 346, para 1 German Civil Code.
 Further legal claims remain unaffected.

-Liability for being in default is exhaustively provided for by section 6.
+Liability for being in default is exhaustively provided for by the section "Delay in Performance".
 Furthermore, the Seller shall be liable for any claims arising from damages and compensation based on contract, quasi-contract and on legal provisions or on tort as follows.